-Veterans who have given a portion of their life to military service to uphold the freedoms and benefits of the United States of America (USA) can be very thankful that they served as well as thanked.
-If you know a veteran who will be alone on this Thanksgiving Day, invite them to join you, family and friends to celebrate or accompany them to nice thanksgiving meal.
-Most important thing to remember is that somewhere in all communities, states, clubs or other social groups, there is a nice Thanksgiving meal waiting to be shared with a veteran.
+Veterans who have given a portion of their life to military service to uphold the freedoms and benefits of the United States of America (USA) can be very thankful that they served.
+If you know a veteran who will be alone on this Thanksgiving Day, invite them to join you, family and friends to celebrate or accompany them to a nice Thanksgiving meal.
+Most important thing to remember is that somewhere in all communities, states, clubs or other social groups, there is a Thanksgiving meal waiting to be shared with a veteran.

 |How to Help Veterans During the Holidays||Holiday Shopping Tips on a Military Budget|